christiananguiano/Gulp-Foundation-5-Template/README.md

 # Gulp Foundation 5 Template

-This is a Gulp template to start your own project Foundation 5.1, Jade, Bourbon and libsass to compile it all up!
+This is a Gulp template to start your own project with Foundation 5.1.

 ## Requirements